THEOplayer/documentation/faq/26-how-to-remove-unwanted-cc-track-ios-safari.md

-# How to remove onwanted CC track in iOS or Safari
+# How to remove unwanted CC track in iOS or Safari

 This article is intended to show how to remove any unwanted CC tracks that might be showing up in iOS or Safari.
 This can be done by editing the HLS master playlist.